egonw/cdk-cxsmiles/templates.i.md

 ### Lipids with two tails

-Sometimes experimental data does not provide enough information to decide how long the individual tails are, but only provide the total length.
+Sometimes experimental data does not provide enough information to decide how long the individual <topic>lipid tails</topic> are, but only provide the total length.
 Then a template like `OCC(OC(=O)C[H])COC(=O)C[H] |Sg:n:6:x:ht,Sg:n:12:y:ht| x+y=28` can be useful:

 <img src="./images/generated/lipid_twotail.svg" width="400" alt="SVG depiction of a lipid with two tails" />